-- (i) An OC should develop and maintain an allocation policy which sets out the criteria for making allocation recommendations to the issuer client.
-The allocation policy should address or take into account the following factors: - the issuer client's objectives, preferences and recommendations; - the prevailing market conditions and sentiment; - the types and characteristics as well as the circumstances of targeted investors; - the spread of investors (for example, the sizes and number of large holdings); and - the overall subscription rate for the offer. - (ii) An OC should make allocation recommendations in accordance with an allocation policy as referred to in subparagraph (i) above.
+- (iii) ensure that the proprietary orders of CMIs or their group companies and, for debt offering, the orders placed by investor clients which have associations with the issuer client, CMIs or their group companies, will not negatively impact the price discovery process. - (c) Allocation - An OC should develop and maintain an allocation policy which sets out the criteria for making allocation recommendations to the issuer client.
+The allocation policy should address or take into account the following factors: - the issuer client's objectives, preferences and recommendations; - the prevailing market conditions and sentiment; - the types and characteristics as well as the circumstances of targeted investors; - the spread of investors (for example, the sizes and number of large holdings); and - the overall subscription rate for the offer. - An OC should make allocation recommendations in accordance with an allocation policy as referred to in subparagraph (i) above.
 In addition: - recommendations regarding the allocation of shares or debt securities to the investor clients of the OC should take into account the policy specified in paragraph 21.3.6; and - in the case of an IPO, allocation recommendations should also ensure that allocations to Restricted Investors comply with the SEHK Requirements and be made with a view to achieving an open market, an adequate spread of shareholders and the orderly and fair trading of the shares in the secondary market.